tylersfoot/Sweet-Tooth/README.md

 ### Prerequisites

 This game has only been tested on Windows so far.
+The game supports both keyboard+mouse and controller (controller not tested lol)

 ### Installation